dfinity/agent-js/README.md

 ### Getting Started

 1. Clone the git repository.
-2. Run `npx lerna bootstrap`
+2. Run `npm install`

 After that, you probably want to dive into a specific package in [./packages](./packages).

-#### Lerna
+#### Workspaces

-We use [lerna](https://github.com/lerna/lerna) to manage this repo and its packages.
+We use `npm` to manage this repo and its packages.
 A few useful commands to keep in mind;

-- To run the unit tests locally, you can use `npx lerna run test`.
+- To run the unit tests locally, you can use `npm run test`.
-- To run e2e tests, you can use `npx lerna run e2e`. **WARNING:** You need to have a running replica locally.
+- To run e2e tests, you can use `npm run e2e`. **WARNING:** You need to have a running replica locally.
 In our CI runs, we use the `ic-ref` which is not (at this time) available publicly.
 Normally you can use a replica distributed with dfx (ie. dfx start in a project), but there is no guarantee that the `next` branch will work with the latest published dfx.
   Once you have a replica running locally, you must pass the port to the e2e tests using the `IC_REF_PORT` environment vairable.
 If that variable is not set, the tests will fail.
-- To run the entire ci, use `npx lerna run ci`.
+- To run the entire ci, use `npm run ci`.
 This will validate syntax and linting, as well as running tests (both unit and e2e).

-You can also install lerna globally and not use `npx` if you wish; run `npm install -g lerna` then skip the `npx` part of the example commands.

 ### Publishing

 To publish to NPM, create a branch and run the following commands;

-- `lerna bootstrap`.
+- `npm install`.
 Makes sure everything is installed and up to date locally;
-- `lerna run build`.
+- `npm run build --workspaces`.
 Builds all the applications and packages.
-- `lerna run test`.
+- `npm run test`.
 Just in case.
-- `lerna publish VERSION_NUMBER --dist-tag DIST_TAG`.
-The `VERSION_NUMBER` should be set to
-  the version to be published (e.g. `0.6.30`).
+- `lerna version VERSION_NUMBER`.
+The `VERSION_NUMBER` should be set to the version to be published (e.g. `0.6.30`).
 The `DIST_TAG` argument can be ignored

 This will change your code locally, so create a `chore: release VERSION_NUMBER` commit and push.
 Once the PR is created get someone to review it.

-### Publishing Cloudflare Workers

-Until Cloudflare is no longer needed, we need to publish both workers from their directories;

-- Start from a fresh clone (or `git clean -dfx .`)
-- `lerna bootstrap`
-- `lerna run build`
-- `cd workers/auth.ic0.app` for the Authentication
-- `npm ci` to make sure the proper packages are installed.
-- `npx wrangler login` to login.
-YOU NEED AN API TOKEN FOR THIS.
-- `npm run build`
-- `npx wrangler publish`

-Repeat steps for `workers/ic0.app`.
+Then, when you have merged and pulled down the committed tag, run `npm run publish --workspaces` to publish all packages.

 ### Publishing Docs

 Until we have an internal process and centrally owned canister, docs can be released manually for `@dfinity/agent` and `@dfinity/authentication`.

 - Start from a fresh clone (or `git clean -dfx .`)
-- `lerna bootstrap`
+- `npm install`
 - `npm run make:docs/reference`
 - `dfx deploy`